 Eyre Peninsula Road Trip Itinerary

-While I have written up the Eyre Peninsula itinerary as a ten day road trip, this is doing it at quite a slow pace to allow time to relax and enjoy the slower pace of life here.
+While I have written up the Eyre Peninsula itinerary as a ten day road trip, this is doing it at quite a slow pace to allow time to relax and enjoy the pace of life here.
 To turn this into a 7 day itinerary I recommend making day one a big driving day finishing in Tumby Bay, and take out the nights spent at Elliston and Ceduna.
 You will still see all the best places, but will travel more on some days with a little less time to admire the stunning beach views at the end of the day.

 If you would like to extend this trip, there are many opportunities to do so, particularly in Port Lincoln.
 I spent five days there alone during a recent visit.
 You could also combine this with other road trips to make it one mega South Australian road trip, taking you from Mount Gambier, to Kangaroo Island, Yorke Peninsula, the Flinders Ranges and through the Outback.